-While variations of these are relished in cuisines of Belgium, Netherlands, Italy and USA, the original Scotch Egg is a whole boiled egg covered in sausage meat and deep fried with a crust of breadcrumbs.
-Generally served cold for picnics etc.
+While variations of these are relished in the cuisines of Belgium, Netherlands, Italy and the USA, the most well-known version consists of a hard-boiled egg covered in sausage meat and deep fried with a crust of breadcrumbs.
+They are generally served cold for picnics, etc.

-Coming back to the Parsi Scotch Egg, the boiled egg is wrapped in green coconut chutney covered with a layer of mashed potatoes, dipped in egg wash and fried to a golden brown.
+The Parsi-style Scotch egg is even more delightful in my opinion; wrapped in coconut and coriander chutney, covered with a layer of mashed potatoes, and fried to a golden brown.

 |Here is my version with a softer than normal hard boiled egg as I prefer mine creamy and not dry.
 The crust has got breadcrumbs hence the darker colour.|

-Divide the mashed potatoes and the green chutney into 4 equal parts.
+Divide the mashed potatoes and the chutney into 6 equal parts.

-Taking one part of the potato in the palm of your hand squash to make a saucer shape, add one part of the coconut chutney in the center and place the egg over it.
-Bringing the potato saucer cover the egg turning it gently with two hands while patting it to enclose the entire egg.
+Taking one part of the potato in the palm of your hand, squash to make a saucer shape.
+Add one part of the chutney in the center of the potato and place the egg on top.
+Gently push the potato upward to cover the egg, turning it gently with two hands while patting it to enclose the entire egg.

 Beat the egg and water to prepare the egg wash.
-Heat the oil in a shallow fry pan
+Heat the oil in a shallow frying pan.

 Dip each prepared Scotch egg into the egg wash and gently lower into the oil with a spoon.
 Keep rolling it over each side gently with the help of the back of a spoon.
 Remove when golden brown.
 Serve warm.

-It is easier to prepare this when the mashed potatoes, chutney and eggs are chilled overnight.
+It is easier to prepare this when the mashed potatoes and chutney are chilled overnight.

-The chutney has to be thick and not too soft.
+The chutney should be thick and not too soft.

-The mashed potatoes have to be well mashed and not lumpy.
-Thick and not creamy.
-Just properly seasoned with butter, salt and a dash of milk or cream if needed.
+The mashed potatoes should be smooth and thick, not lumpy, or creamy, and properly seasoned with butter, salt and a dash of milk or cream as needed.

-You can dip the scotch egg into a bread crumb mixture after the egg dip to hold shape better while turning it in the fry pan.
+While not traditional, dip the Scotch eggs into a fine breadcrumb mixture after the egg wash to hold shape better while turning it in the frying pan.

 My published cookbooks are available for sale through myself and on amazon.